hzi-bifo/Quasimodo/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d, --dryrun          Print the output details without run the pipeline -t THREADS, --threads THREADS
+  -h, --help            show this help message and exit -d, --dryrun          Print the details without run the pipeline -t THREADS, --threads THREADS
-                        The number of threads to use, default: 2 -c CONDA_PREFIX, --conda_prefix CONDA_PREFIX
+                        The number of threads to use, default: 2 -s, --slow            Run the evaluation based on reads, which is very slow.
+                            By default, the evaluation will be based on the VCF and contig files provided within this software.
+If this parameter is on, this software will run all the analyses to generate outputs based on reads for benchmarking which is very time consuming.
+  -c CONDA_PREFIX, --conda_prefix CONDA_PREFIX
-                        The prefix of conda ENV which tells the program where to create the conda ENV (default: in the working directory)
+                        The prefix of conda ENV
+                        [default: in the working directory]
 ```

 #### Test variant callers and analyze the mutation context of identified variants